Ma3axucTKa/MRON-Mod/README.md

 INSTALLATION

 1. Download latest release .zip.
 Open it.
-2. Put all .cfg and .json files from Configs folder to /Documents/Call of Duty Modern Warfare/players/
+2. Put all files from "players" folder to /Documents/Call of Duty Modern Warfare/players/
-3. Put script.gscbin to your game folder and 1816.gscbin to your game folder/donetsk/scripts/
+3. Put everything from Scripts to /Your Game Folder/
-4. Put discord_game_sdk.dll to your game folder with replacement.
+4. Put discord_game_sdk.dll from CustomDll to your game folder with replacement
 5. Done!
 Launch the game and press F1 to see menu.

 HOW TO USE